ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Host Pool Types | Pooled | Pooled is the preferred selection to ensure consistency.
 Load Balancing Method | Breadth-First | User sessions to be distributed evenly across the session hosts in a host pool.
 Number of Host Pools | Dependant on User Personas | The number of host pools will be aligned to the number and size of the user personas, and the VM-types assigned.
-Host Pool Configuration | Refer to Host Pool Configuration. | To meet the requirements of this design.
+Host Pool Configuration | Refer to Host Pool Configuration table | To meet the requirements of this design.

 Host Pool Configuration table: